 From the start, you will be encouraged to go out and make films and associated moving image work using a range of techniques in different environments.

-Filmmaking and Creative Media is based at Bower Ashton Campus alongside all UWE Bristol's Creative Industries courses.
+Filmmaking and Creative Media is based at Bower Ashton Campus.
 Our unrivalled facilities include a fantastic Media Centre offering the latest technology.
 Equipment includes RED cameras, a fully fitted HD studio with gallery, state-of-the-art postproduction and dubbing resources, printing, photographic workshops, and well-equipped computer and digital media labs.